Sales and Psychology Have Always Gone Hand-in-hand.

 Human beings are social creatures, so we tend to do things just because others are.
 Anything that shows how popular your brand is could trigger a response from a potential customer.

-Once a customer has been drawn to your site through a comparison channel you need to show them the value of returning to your site.
+You should highlight the value in returning once a customer has visited your site via a comparison channel.
 Reviews and user-generated content are great ways to win over potential customers.

 Has your store received a rave review?
 Let the public know!
 Getting fan emails from customers?
 Send them a quote along with your response!
 Anything positive about your store will promote sales and growth.

-People are highly motivated by the thought that they may miss out on an opportunity.
+The thought that they may miss out on an opportunity motivates people.
 If someone tells you that you can’t have something, you automatically long for it all the more.
 To trigger this effect, include things such as deadlines for sales, impending out-of-stock announcements and seasonal products in your range.
 This creates urgency for the customer, allowing for impulse shopping.

 Whilst only doing these six things won’t ensure the success of your business, they are solid ways to influence your audience and be the brand people go to first on comparison channels.